showlab/PhotoDoodle/README.md

 1. Thanks to **[Yuxuan Zhang](https://xiaojiu-z.github.io/YuxuanZhang.github.io/)** and **[Hailong Guo](mailto:guohailong@bupt.edu.cn)** for providing the code base.
 2. Thanks to **[Diffusers](https://github.com/huggingface/diffusers)** for the open-source project.
+2. Thanks to [AMEERAZAM08](https://github.com/AMEERAZAM08) for contributing the huggingface space demo.

 ## Citation
 ```